 Truly, it is the case of survival of the leanest.
-Difficult trading conditions, shareholder demands on return on investment and realisation of synergies will change the course of supply chain business activities in future, according to Mr Burrow.
+Difficult trading conditions, shareholder demands on return on investment, and realisation of synergies will change the course of supply chain business activities in future, according to Mr Burrow.

 But what makes things further complicated is the fact that it is difficult to forecast whether investment in technology will generate high ROI for a business.
 Often, technology projects are capital-intensive, and returns become positive only over a long term.
-Alternatively, most system enhancements can yield high ROI only when they replace expensive labour cost.
+Alternatively, most system enhancements can yield high ROI only when they replace expensive labour costs.

-Which means, skills shortage and higher labour costs are shifting the focus from ROI to opportunity cost of capital.
 Technology seems to be the business-owner's friend, at least for now.